Simon-whale/aws_CloudFormation/readme.md

 samlocal build --template dlq-tempalte.yaml
 ```

-to views teh queues in a terminal window, you can do the following
+to views the queues in a terminal window, you can do the following

 ```
 awslocal sqs list-queues